What Happens to Your Body When You Stop Birth Control Pills?

 When you stop birth control pills, in some cases, the testosterone does not bounce back to their normal levels.
 A 2006 study illustrated the same results.
 Due to this, some women are unable to enjoy sex as much as they did before.

-Now all of these changes are not fatal, but as you may figured out, stopping birth control pills does impact the hormones.
+Now all of these changes are not fatal, but as you may figure out, stopping birth control pills does impact the hormones.
 But there is something you can do about it.

 When you go off the pill, remember to balance your hormones.
 Here's how you can do it.